Purpose of the MIS:

 For this to be beneficial to every chapter, the Fraternity needs as many undergraduate members to complete this as possible.
 Our goal is for chapters to have at least 50% of their members complete the survey.
 There will be regular checks throughout March to ensure chapters are having members complete the survey.

-Also, to incentivize students and chapters, the Fraternity will be providing giveaways to those who complete the assessment.
-Every chapter that reaches 50% completion will be entered into a raffle where a chapter could win:
+Also, to incentivize students and chapters, the Fraternity will provide chances to win an assortment of swag.
+Every chapter that reaches 50% completion will be entered into a raffle for exciting prizes.
+Last year's winners were entered to win :

 - A Delt-branded cornhole set

-- A Delt tailgate tent, chapter banners like those that hang from the ballrooms at Division Conference,
+- A Delt tailgate tent, chapter banners like those that hang from the ballrooms at official Delt events,

 - Up to $1,000 towards recruitment shirts.